fabiomattei/rubygtkfun/_posts/2020-06-12-warming-up-first-application.md

 * :flags_none: this is a flag defining the behavior of the application.
 In our case, we used the default behavior.
 [There are many types of application you can define](https://lazka.github.io/pgi-docs/GObject-2.0/flags.html#GObject.GFlags).

 ### Third code block
-The following block of code connect the application [signal](http://ruby-gnome.sourceforge.net/programming/signal.html) named **activate** to the following commands.
+The following block of code connects the application [signal](http://ruby-gnome.sourceforge.net/programming/signal.html) named **activate** to the following commands.
 Gtk library is driven by signals.
 Gtk programming consists, in large part, in setting signals handlers.
 When the **activate** signal is received the following lines of code create a new window, give to this window a title and a size and show the window.

 {% highlight ruby %}
 app.signal_connect "activate" do |application|